What will happen to your family if you pass away unexpectedly?

 This process is known as “probate,” and it can be time-consuming, stressful, and expensive.

-Rather than putting your estate directly into the hands of your loved ones, the courts will take months—and sometimes years—to administrate the process, and in worst case scenarios they could charge you fees that otherwise would have gone to your family.
+Rather than putting your estate directly into the hands of your loved ones, the courts will take months—and sometimes years—to administrate the process, and in worst case scenarios they could charge fees that otherwise would have gone to your family.

 Your family will be left to clean up the mess.